ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 synonyms, and ``graph.txt``, a list of graph vertices and associated codes for the concept graph.

-Generation of these files requires population of the SecTag database.
+Generation of these files requires an installation of the SecTag database.
 The SecTag SQL files were originally written for MySQL, so that database server will be assumed here.
+These files do not need to be generated again unless new concepts and/or synonyms are added to the SecTag database.

-Install MySQL and create a root account.
-Start the MySQL server, log in as root and enter these commands:
+To populate the database, install MySQL and create a root account.
+Start the MySQL server, log in as root and enter these commands, which creates a user named "sectag" with a password of "sectag":

 .. code-block:: sql
     :linenos: